epikulski/metrohero-rs/README.md

 # metrohero-rs

-An unofficial rust client for the MetroHero API.
+An unofficial rust client and CLI for the MetroHero API.

 Using the [`MetroHeroClient`](MetroHeroClient) requires an API key.
 Information on how to acquire one is published at: <https://dcmetrohero.com/apis>.